 6. This holiday season may not feel the same as next year or even the year after that.

 Just because the holidays have felt in the past and are, at present, painful, doesn’t mean they will always feel this way.
 We never know what the future may hold.
 This time of year could feel different and better for you sometime in the future.

 7. Self-Care is so important during this season.

 Please make whatever choices you can to take care of yourself during these difficult times.
 When the rest of the world is full of holiday cheer and you feel alone in your painful experience, it is harder to bear.
 So please be kind to yourself in whatever way this looks – holding the boundaries you need, acknowledging or ignoring the season, re-writing your experience, and fundamentally, taking good care of your physical and mental health as best you can.

 We hope these reminders help you as you journey through this difficult season.
 If you need more support, outside of what this post can offer, please reach out to us so we can be of support to you.
 We are here for you.
-Feel free to schedule a complimentary 20-minute consult call with our clinical intake coordinator to see if therapy is the right fit for you.
+Please feel free to reach out to us to set up a complimentary consult call so we can match you with the best therapist for your situation.